Bali: A Case Study on the Consequences of Privileged Migration

 by Ryan Wong

-On the 17th of January, an American woman by the name of Kristen Gray posted a thread on Twitter detailing her experience of moving to Bali.
+On January 17th, 2021, an American by the name of Kristen Gray posted a thread on Twitter detailing her experience of moving to Bali.
 Having wanted to “stack some bread” and “get out of survival mode” after struggling to find a job in 2019, Grey, together with her girlfriend, decided to book one-way flights to Indonesia’s prime tourist hotspot.
-There, she founded a graphic design business, and has since been able to live an “elevated lifestyle” residing in a $400/month treehouse, healing and growing whilst surrounded by a loving and supportive Black community in a peaceful “detachment from the chaos”.
-She listed the benefits of moving to Bali, including safety, affordability and queer-friendliness, and concluded by advertising her ebook Our Bali Life is Yours, through which viewers of the thread could buy to find out how they could follow in her footsteps.
+There, she founded a graphic design business and has since been able to live an “elevated lifestyle” residing in a $400/month treehouse, healing and growing whilst surrounded by a lovingly supportive Black community in a peaceful “detachment from the chaos.”
+She listed the benefits of moving to Bali, including safety, affordability, and queer-friendliness, and concluded by advertising her ebook Our Bali Life is Yours which viewers of the thread could buy to find out how they could follow in her footsteps.

-Unsurprisingly, Gray’s tweets sparked yet another heated debate on the impact of wealthy migrants in LEDCs.
-Many users were quick to call her out for encouraging travel—even as the number of COVID-19 cases worldwide continues to rise at an alarming rate—, not paying taxes, and for advertising Bali as a safespace for the LGBTQ+ community despite it being a part of a country which, just last March, proposed a bill to force lesbian, gay, bisexual and transgender people to undergo conversion therapy.
+Unsurprisingly, Gray’s tweets sparked yet another heated debate on the impact of wealthy migrants in developing countries.
+Many users were quick to call her out for encouraging travel (even as the number of COVID-19 cases worldwide continues to rise at an alarming rate), not paying taxes, and for advertising Bali as a safe space for the LGBTQ+ community despite it being a part of a country which, just last March, proposed a bill to force lesbian, gay, bisexual and transgender people to undergo conversion therapy.
 Conversely, other users came to Gray’s defense, arguing that it isn’t fair to blame a Black queer woman for living her best life in another country.

-But what those users fail to realise is that this isn’t about her race.
-As an American migrant in a developing country, Gray enforces a system that marks expatriates like herself as the “upper class” whilst relegating locals to a secondary, inferior position.
-By encouraging others to move to Indonesia—where roughly a tenth of the population lives in poverty—she threatens to exacerbate the financial hardships faced by its people, many of whom have been left unemployed and broke as a result of the ongoing pandemic.
+But what those users fail to realize is that this isn’t about her race.
+As an American migrant in a developing country, Gray enforces a system that marks expatriates like herself as part of the middle-to-upper class whilst relegating locals to a secondary, inferior position.
+By encouraging others to move to Indonesia—where roughly a tenth of the population lives in poverty—she threatens to exacerbate the financial hardships faced by its citizens, many of whom have been left unemployed and impoverished as a result of the ongoing pandemic.

 We must remember that there is a very large difference between visiting Bali as a tourist and relocating there indefinitely.
-For an economy geared so heavily towards tourism, a group of sightseers regardless of size can benefit locally-owned businesses, create jobs and therefore raise living standards for many citizens.
-However, as more and more westerners scratch their vacation plans and look into residency, that’s when gentrification—where a large number of wealthy individuals move into poorer areas—occurs.
-Gentrification is a problem because it essentially forces low-income residents out of their communities to make space for the affluent.
+For an economy geared so heavily towards tourism, a group of sightseers regardless of size can benefit locally-owned businesses, create jobs, and therefore raise living standards for many citizens.
+However, as more and more Westerners scratch their vacation plans and look into residency, that’s when gentrification—where a large number of wealthy individuals move into poorer areas—occurs.
 Upon their arrival, landlords looking to get rich raise property prices to the point where locals already struggling to pay rent are left homeless.
+Low-income residents are thus forced out of their communities to make space for the rich.
 Kristen Gray’s $400/month “low cost of living” may be laughably cheap to some, but in a province where the monthly minimum wage is equivalent to $177, it is a stark illustration of first-world privilege.

 A reality check for the foreigners who are mad at being called tone-deaf: though it isn’t a crime to move to Bali for a fresh start, you need to acknowledge the privilege you hold as someone from a wealthy nation, as well as the impact you and those in a similar position as yourself have on the local population.
 Don’t expect special treatment just because you come from a richer country.
 Don’t encourage your friends and followers to make their lives harder, especially in the middle of a pandemic that has already left millions impoverished.
 That is tone-deaf.